tektoncd/triggers/docs/eventlisteners.md

 ## Understanding `EventListener` response

-An `EventListener` responds with a `201 CREATED` HTTP response when at least one specified `Trigger` executes successfully.
+An `EventListener` responds with a `202 ACCEPTED` HTTP response when the `EventListener` has been able to process the request and selected the appropriate triggers to process based off the `EventListener` configuration.
-Otherwise, it responds with a `202 ACCEPTED` HTTP response.

 After detecting an event, the `EventListener` responds with the following message: